PhpStorm 2024.3 Help

 3. To restore the original file type association according to the filename pattern, right-click the file or files again and select Revert File Type Override from the context menu.

-Changing file type from Project tool window
+PhpStorm: Changing the file type from Project tool window

 Make PhpStorm the default app for specific file types